The Best Left-Handed Electric Guitars for All Budgets (updated for July 2025)

 It can sometimes be difficult to quantify what constitutes ‘beginner’ from ‘budget’, but for this article, we’d say that budget choices are what might be seen as a worthy upgrade from beginner models, as well as being excellent beginner models as well, of course.
 Whilst inexpensive, these guitars are of a good enough standard to be considered as excellent instruments for the lefty player a little further on in their quest for excellence!

-We have two examples of the best cheap left handed electric guitars here for you today, and the first is the Squier Classic Vibe Jazzmaster.
-We’ve included this model for a number of reasons.
-Firstly, it’s just great to see such an affordable take of Fender’s popular offset being available at all (for years, you’d have to go for a more expensive range to get the Jazzmaster), far less in a left-handed model!
-Secondly, the Jazzmaster is a very hip instrument to own, and offers a sound and look that many players will be hoping to get in on.
+We have two examples of the best cheap left handed electric guitars here for you today, and the first is the Squier Classic Vibe 50s Telecaster.
+I’ve included this model for a number of reasons.
+Firstly, it’s just great to see such an affordable take of Fender’s beyond-iconic blonde Tele, far less in a left-handed model!
+Secondly, the Telecaster is a very versatile instrument to own, and offers a sound and look that many players will be hoping to get in on.

-Also, these Classic Vibe Jazzmasters (Classic Vibe is a sub-brand of vintage-inspired Squier guitars) are actually more vintage-correct than many more expensive Fender models!
-Some contemporary Fender Jazzmasters eschew the extra circuitry, which for some players takes away a lot of the guitar’s charm!
+Also, these Classic Vibe guitars (Classic Vibe is a sub-brand of vintage-inspired Squier guitars) are actually more vintage-correct than many more expensive Fender models!
+This one features a historically accurate Pine body and 3-saddle bridge, for a laying experience that is full of retro charm.
 We applaud Squier for all of this, and for producing an instrument with such character and quality for the price.
-Jazzmasters are very alternative/indie in terms of their genre appeal, but in reality, their open, chimney sound will suit most mainstream types of music.
+Alnico pickups are a cut above the usual ceramic units you often find in affordable guitars, and these sound excellent.
 We think these Squiers are some of the smartest buys out there at the moment.

 Jackson don’t mess around here at all.
 This great value guitar comes complete with high output pickups and even a Floyd Rose locking tremolo.
 Some players will find the tremolo slightly more difficult to manage (mainly when tuning and restringing) but the sonic/playing benefits balance out the extra hassle in our eyes.
 Jackson offer plenty of models without the locking tremolo, but this beautiful blue Dinky offers tons of features to the left-handed player, at a great price.
 Given how influential the brand is, we think it’s a real triumph to get so much of the Jackson vibe in lefty form, with such excellent value built in.

 The area from around £500 up towards £800 is perhaps the most hotly contested ‘league’ of the electric guitar market outside the beginner’s area.
-There are loads of great guitars for left-handers here, so we’ll save some of the potential choices in this section for when we look at a few specific genres later on.
-Having said that, we’re still increasing this section to three selections!
+There are loads of great guitars for left-handers here, so we’ll increase this section to three selections!

-Our first choice, then, is the Fender Player Stratocaster.
-We do think that most lefty players probably see more than enough Strat-style guitars already, given that it’s the most imitated shape of all, but we also recognise that the reasons for that is due to the Strat’s evergreen popularity.
+Our first choice, then, is the Fender Player II Stratocaster.
+I think that lefty players probably see more than enough Strat-style guitars already, given that it’s the most imitated shape of all time, but I also recognise that it's because most people want one!
 It’s the most popular guitar on earth for a reason, after all!
 A great many guitar lovers dream of owning a Fender Stratocaster, and luckily, lefty models are quite abundant.

-The Fender Player Series Stratocaster LH is one of the iterations of Strat we’ve ever seen at this price point.
+The Fender Player II Stratocaster LH is one of the iterations of Strat I’ve ever seen at this price point.
 Fender have wisely chosen to stick close to a classic blueprint here, with a ‘spaghetti’ logo on the headstock, a more vintage correct body size (they do differ slightly from era to era) and a set of quite excellent sounding alnico pickups.
-We’re impressed by the tones available, and would encourage prospective buyers to think twice before budgeting for an automatic pickup upgrade, as we think it quite an unnecessary move here.
+I'm impressed by the tones available, and would encourage prospective buyers to think twice before budgeting for an automatic pickup upgrade, as lots of peole seem to automatically do.
+This is a wonderful sounding guitar!

 Concessions to modernity are in appearance too, in places like the tremolo (it’s a more reliable ‘2-point’ version instead of a vintage ‘6 point’) and the neck (a thin C carve, 9.5” fingerboard radius and medium jumbo frets all give a contemporary playing feel), making an affordable Strat for the ages.
 Every lefty guitarist should at least take a test drive on one of these!

 Another great choice today comes from Schecter, a brand who’ve more than made this corner of the market their own.
-They have a wide catalogue available, and offer a large selection of left-handed models, from which we’ve selected the Schecter Omen-6 Left Handed.
-This guitar is available both with and without a Floyd Rose tremolo (a Hot Rod model with a push in arm, no less!), so you can decide if whammy action is for you without missing out either way!
+They offer a large selection of left-handed models, from which we’ve selected the Schecter C-6 FR Left Handed.
+This guitar is available both with an SGR licensed Floyd Rose tremolo , so you can decide if whammy action is for you without missing out either way!

-Schecter guitars typically do sit on the heavier end of the style/tonal spectrum, as this Omen does, but it would be a mistake to overly pigeonhole the instrument.
-Aside from its cool and slightly mean dark Cherry Burst finish, this is simply a very well put together, very ‘capable’ guitar that is not overtly ‘metal’.
+Schecter guitars typically do sit on the heavier end of the style/tonal spectrum, as this C-6 does, but it would be a mistake to overly pigeonhole the instrument.
+Aside from its cool and slightly mean Satin Black finish, this is simply a very well put together, very capable guitar that is not overtly ‘metal’.
 Two octaves’ worth of extra jumbo frets and a flat 14” fingerboard radius make this a hugely pleasurable playing experience, whilst the hot sounding humbuckers are actually versatile and quite able to be tamed with judicious use of the volume knob.

 We applaud Schecter for making guitars of their own original design, rather than jumping on the familiar copycat bandwagon.
 Quality is high here and it’ll look great on stage, too!